-A: If you haven’t pinned it down to a manufacturing defect or a product from a low-quality brand, then you may have taken too long between applying the base coat and top coat.
-In that case, your base coat may be too dry and may not stick correctly to the top coat.
-Also, tiny stones, pebbles, and debris flung at your vehicle when driving could cause the top coat to start peeling.
+If you haven’t pinned it down to a manufacturing defect or a product from a low-quality brand, then you may have taken too long between applying the base coat and topcoat.
+In that case, your base coat may be too dry and may not stick correctly to the topcoat.
+Also, tiny stones, pebbles, and debris flung at your vehicle when driving could cause the topcoat to start peeling.

-A: Most waxes can be used on cars with clear coats, but it's prudent to check the manufacturer’s instructions on how to use the two.
-The chief reason being that some clear coats form a thin layer, and it’s easy to rub them off if you rub in the wax too hard, or use a tough fabric to apply the wax.
+Most waxes can be used on cars with clear coats, but it's prudent to check the manufacturer’s instructions.
+The chief reason is that some clear coats form a thin layer, and it’s easy to rub them off if you rub in the wax too hard or use a tough fabric to apply the wax.

 Q: Can you apply a clear coat to headlights?

-A: Yes, you can.
+Yes, you can.
 But before you do, ensure that you dust the headlights, scuff the plastic, and polish out any scratches.
-You should also remember to use urethane-based clear coats as they are more adhesive to plastic.
+Use urethane-based clear coats as they are more adhesive to plastic.